LYFsmile Logo

 Should I force my child to attend school if they are scared?

-No, this would intensify their emotional distressed situation and lead to dire consequences such as depression, narcissistic attitude and somatic symptoms.
+No, this would intensify their emotional distress situation and lead to dire consequences such as depression, narcissistic attitude and somatic symptoms.

 How do I know if my child’s fear of school is serious?

-This can be stemming from serious causes that should not be ignored.
+This can stem from serious causes that should not be ignored.
 Parents should not assume this as their ‘drama’, ‘attention seeking’ and ‘laziness’.
-Else, they will feel misunderstood and intensify their actions.
+Otherwise, they will feel misunderstood and intensify their actions.

 Can school avoidance affect my child’s learning and confidence?

-School plays a vital role in a child’s holistic development by socializing, exposing and fostering creativity as well as sensitivity in them.
+School plays a vital role in a child’s holistic development by socialising, exposing and fostering creativity as well as sensitivity in them.
 School fear is common and temporary for many children.
-With love, patience and consistent support as parents help their child to overcome their fear of school, emotional distress, issues related to school and anxiety.
-If they are scared to go out and engage in group activities then you should immediately consult a doctor or therapist
+With love, patience and consistent support, parents help their child to overcome their fear of school, emotional distress, issues related to school and anxiety.
+If they are scared to go out and engage in group activities, then you should immediately consult a doctor or therapist

 Are there exercises or strategies to reduce school anxiety?